How is your community pulling together to support one another?

 Evie and Susannah Stanton’s Rainbows- fund raising for the NHS

-by Zanna2, over 3 years ago
+by Zanna2, almost 6 years ago

 As an employee of CWAC myself I wanted to bring the community together in anyway I could when lockdown first started.
 My daughter and I decided we wanted to do something to show the NHS workers and Carers in care homes how much the public appreciated them.
 We started making little rainbows out of Coaster size wooden off cuts, nails and loom bands and sold them for £1 each from an honesty table at the bottom of my drive to raise money.
 Sadly the table was stolen after a few days but that didn’t stop us, Evie’s grandad made a...
 Continue reading